andrespty/GNEkit/docs/getting_started/quick_start.md

 # Quickstart

-This page walks through the basic workflow for solving a problem with `GNE Solver`.
+Here we go through the basic workflow for solving a problem with `GNE Solver`.

 The standard pattern is: